A Complete Equational Presentation of Qudit Circuits via Polycontrolled PROPs: Angle relations for rotation axioms

-The extraction formulas below are exactly those used in the linear-optical literature; they are stated with explicit ``generic'' and ``gimbal-lock'' cases, since Euler angle are not unique in degenerate configurations.
+The extraction formulas below are exactly those used in the linear-optical literature, following standard Euler-angle extraction conventions \cite{EulerAngles}; they are stated with explicit ``generic'' and ``gimbal-lock'' cases, since Euler angles are not unique in degenerate configurations.